 Jaynes hired Regina Sullivan as the organization's first assistant executive director in 1985 and subsequently moved the WBCA office to Atlanta.

 Jaynes retired as chief executive officer in 2001.
-Current CEO Beth Bass was named Jaynes' successor.
+Beth Bass was named Jaynes' successor as CEO on Nov.
+1, 2001.

 Questions?
 Contact Us.